 1. Track staff leave

 Hunches may take you far in many aspects of business, but you need to be systematic when it comes to recording employee absence.
-Especially if you want to improve attendance, as you need to have a baseline to work from.
+Especially if you want to improve attendance at work, as you need to have a baseline to start from.

 Employees need and want to be treated fairly.
 If a manager has no problem with one team member taking a week off sick, they shouldn't have a problem when another employee is absent for a similar amount of time.